 Sometimes researchers combine these approaches in a method called “semi-supervised learning.”
 In this approach, machine learning algorithms are given a small amount of labeled training data and a much larger pool of unlabeled data from which to learn.
 This approach can combine the best of both worlds—improved accuracy associated with supervised machine learning and the ability to make use of unlabeled data, as in the case of unsupervised machine learning.

-Read the Machine Intelligence Primer.
+Read the Artificial Intelligence Primer.

-Machine intelligence is being used to substitute for human intelligence in a growing number of tasks.
+Artificial intelligence is being used to substitute for human intelligence in a growing number of tasks.
 Ceding them to machines will change our jobs, economy, relationships, and understanding of ourselves.
 Read More